tfabris/CrowCam/README.md

 Requirements
 ------------------------------------------------------------------------------
+- A Synology NAS.
+I have developed and tested this on my Synology model "DS214play", so your mileage may vary, depending on which NAS model you own and which version of the Synology operating system it's running.
-- A Synology NAS, running its included security camera app, "Synology Surveillance Station".
+- The Synology NAS should be running its included security camera app, "Synology Surveillance Station".
 - An IP security camera which is compatible with Synology Surveillance Station.
 - A working YouTube live stream, using the "Live Broadcast" feature of Surveillance Station to feed the camera's output to the live stream.